Clint Capela will be given the time to develop into a NBA player. (Nick Taylor)

 Jarnell Stokes, PF, Tennessee Volunteers (No. 35) (drafted by Utah, rights traded to Memphis): This kid can crash some boards and playing behind/with Zach Randolph only helps his cause.
 It’s actually hard to believe Stokes fell this far, but we’re sure Memphis isn’t complaining!

 Russ Smith, PG, Louisville Cardinals (No. 47) (drafted by Philadelphia, traded to New Orleans): Smith is a quality PG, but trading Pierre Jackson for his rights seems counterproductive.
 The guys in the front office obviously see something in Smith that the rest of us do not and we’ll be the first to say we were wrong if Smith proves to be the better of the two.
 We like his game, we just don’t like the pick.

 Kyle Anderson, SF, UCLA Bruins (No. 30): Oh, how the rich get richer.
 This pick makes complete and total sense for the Spurs: Anderson is smart, athletic, coachable and NBA ready.
 This pick is what makes the Spurs the Spurs.
 Anderson will fill a smaller Boris Diaw-type role for this team for years to come.

 Nemanja Dangubic, SG, Serbia (No. 54) (drafted by Philadelphia, trade to San Antonio): There’s nothing here but a stash player, which is San Antonio’s specialty.
 We’re sure a few years from now we will be singing the praises of the Spurs front office for getting this guy.

 Now it’s your turn.
-Let us know in the comments below who your favourite Fantasy basketball waiver wire pick of the week is.
+Let us know in the comments below how you think your favourite Southwest team did with its draft picks.